tespin/tensorflow-with-cyanotypes/README.md

 ![](.imgs/08.png)

 The resulting grid is displayed with the assigned images.
+The clusters a little more legible now.
+With cyanotypes, darker images often correspond to a longer exposure time and lighter images the opposite; the length of exposure is also more observable in this arrangement, with the images getting darker from left to right and bottom to top.

 ![](.imgs/09.png)

 Lastly, seaborn is used to plot a bivariate distribution of the features.

 ![](.imgs/10.png)